 More Fall Inspired Side Dishes

-- Bacon Rolls – Perfect with this recipe!
+- Bacon Rolls – Bacon Rolled Stuffing!

 - Butternut Squash Mac ‘n Cheese – creamy, nutty, and delicious

 - Maple Glazed Brussel Sprouts – Perfect as a Thanksgiving side dish.

 - Honey Roasted Sweet Potatoes – Reader Favorite.
 Easy and delicious side dish.

 - German Spätzle – An easy German Egg Noodle Recipe

 - Use a cast-iron skillet to cook the sweet Italian sausage over medium heat for about 15 minutes.
 Use a spatula or wooden spoon to break the sausage into small pieces.